VOA Broadcasting in Cantonese

 Popular American: A 5-minute English teaching radio segment, four times a week.
 A situational dialogue teaching popular American idioms and slang not usually found in the dictionary.

-American Report: A 5-minute weekly feature program that includes the latest developments in science, medicine, arts and entertainment.
+American Report: A 5-minute weekly segment that includes the latest developments in science, medicine, arts and entertainment.

 Daily Video News: A 5-minute round up of the latest news.
 Published daily on our website, YouTube and Facebook.

-VOA60 World: A daily one-minute headline news segment covering major world developments.
+VOA60 World: A daily one-minute headline news segment.